iibraheem2001/NERD-Q-s-Frontend/README.md

 Cedric, Jacob, & Ibraheem

 short description of the project
-User can authenticate (login) access history like high score, and can create Trivia Sessions based on Categories
+User can authenticate (login) access history like HighScore, and can create Trivia Sessions based on Categories

 User Stories